 SCOPE: The edge of a DIB membrane being focused.
 Video upload, file name: shot_5.5.1.

 Fine focus the same edge of the DIB membrane at high magnification with a 100x/N.A.
-1.49 apochromatic oil TIRF objective, again under epifluorescence illumination, with the high-intensity light source using a GFP filter set [1] that allows visualizing weak background fluorescence of the fluorescent dye Fluo-8 in the droplet [2].
+1.49 apochromatic oil TIRF objective, again under epifluorescence illumination, with the high-intensity light source using a GFP filter set [1].
 Authors: How do you want to pronounce 100x/N.A.
 1.49? (hundred – x – N – A – 1 – point - 4 - 9) Will you demonstrate this step on a computer screen?
 We will then need a screen capture video for this YES

 SCOPE: The edge of the DIB membrane being focused at high magnification. video upload, file name: shot_5.6.1.